 The goal of our previous work, Applied Predictive Modeling, was to elucidate a framework for constructing models that generate accurate predictions for future, yet-to-be-seen data.
 This framework includes pre-processing the data, splitting the data into training and testing sets, selecting an approach for identifying optimal tuning parameters, building models, and estimating predictive performance.
 This approach protects from overfitting to the training data and helps models to identify truly predictive patterns that are generalizable to future data, thus enabling good predictions for that data.
 Authors and modelers have successfully used this framework to derive models that have won Kaggle competitions (Raimondi 2010), have been implemented in diagnostic tools (Jahani and Mahdavi 2016,Luo (2016)), are being used as the backbone of investment algorithms (Stanković, Marković, and Stojanović 2015), and are being used as a screening tool to assess the safety of new pharmaceutical products (Thomson et al. 2011).

-In addition to having a good approach to the modeling process, building an effectively predictive model requires other good practices.
+In addition to having a good approach to the modeling process, building an effective predictive model requires other good practices.
 These practices include garnering expert knowledge about the process being modeled, collecting the appropriate data to answer the desired question, understanding the inherent variation in the response and taking steps, if possible, to minimize this variation, ensuring that the predictors collected are relevant for the problem, and utilizing a range of model types to have the best chance of uncovering relationships among the predictors and the response.

 - a transformation of a predictor,